mmu-webdesign/Level4-web-term-1/CSS/css01/04-values.md

 <p class="submit-work">Exercise 4 completed</p>

 - These exercises show how these values are applied and some of the issues related to them.
-You will discover more as we define font sizes, and even more in the second assignment as we start to size containers.
+You will discover more as we define font sizes and start to size containers.